Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 \end{examp}

-\begin{examp} The compacted \dterm~$\compd_{\f{mer}}$ from Example~\ref{examp-cdterm-mer}, which represents the structure of Meredith's proof from Figure~\ref{fig-proof-mer}, is a \compDterm where not all non-root members of the domain occur multiply in the range, which is not difficult but somewhat tedious to verify: The primitive \Dterms $2$, $7$, $11$ and $15$ each have only a single occurrence in the range of $\compd_{\f{mer}}$. \end{examp}
+\begin{examp} The compacted \dterm~$\compd_{\f{mer}}$ from Example~\ref{examp-cdterm-mer}, which represents the structure of Meredith's proof from Fig.~\ref{fig-proof-mer}, is a \compDterm where not all non-root members of the domain occur multiple times in the range, which is not difficult but somewhat tedious to verify: The primitive \Dterms $2$, $7$, $11$ and $15$ each have only a single occurrence in the range of $\compd_{\f{mer}}$. \end{examp}

 Such node labels or domain members of a \compDterm, which are superfluous for the purpose of describing the proof structure, can nevertheless be meaningful for the presentation of a proof, because they indicate a modularization into subproofs that is motivated by other reasons than the multiple occurrence of a subproof or multiple use of a lemma.
 For example, to exhibit a subproof obtained with a specific inference technique or to explicitly show the lemma proven by a subproof as an intermediate proof stage for better comprehension by humans.